w3c/webtransport/explainer.md

 ### 6. Reliable Writes and Commits

-WebTransport now supports "Atomic Writes" and "Reliable Reset" via the `commit()` method.
-This ensures that even if a stream is later aborted, the bytes marked as "committed" are guaranteed to be delivered.
+WebTransport also supports transactional writes and reliable reset via the 'atomicWrite()' and `commit()` methods respectively.
+The former ensures that bytes only go out together, and the latter commits to sending what has been written up to this point even if the stream is later aborted.

 ```javascript
 const writer = stream.getWriter();